zama-ai/bounty-ecdsa-signature/tutorial.md

 	return result
 ```

 In the homomorphic variant, we calculate the bits by bitand the current bits by 1, and update the current bits by right bitshift by 1 every iteration.
-So in total it requires $b$ $b$-bits bitand, bitshift, projective addition, projective double, and $3b$ $b$-bits multiplication.
+So in total it requires $b$ $b$ bits bitand, bitshift, projective addition, projective double, and $3b$ $b$ bits multiplication.

 ```rust
 pub fn group_projective_scalar_mul<const NB: usize, P: Numeral>(